pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/04-customization.md

 ## Source Data from WordPress

-You can build queries your pages.
-The index page displays the last 5 posts.
-Each post page displays the post as well as any comments that belong to that post.
+You can build queries for your pages.
+The index page displays the last five posts.
+Each post page displays the post and any comments that belong to that post.

 There are two queries, plus an additional query to use with Gatsby's `createPages` utility.
-One query is for the index page, and the other is for the individual blog posts.
+One query is for the index page, and the other query is for the individual blog posts.

 ### Index Page Query

-You can limit the data to the last 5 blog posts in descending order in the index page.
+You can limit the data to the last five blog posts in descending order in the index page.
 Note that you can populate the fields in the middle pane instead of selecting them from the **Explorer** pane.

 1. Start your Gatsby app with the `WPGRAPHQL_URL` environment variable set.